grow/grow/content/docs/git-usage.md

 The "build" branch contains __generated files__, not pod files:

-- `build` – When commits are made to the master branch, the Grow SDK can build a static version of the site using the state from master, and commit it to the "build" branch.
+- `build` – When commits are made to the master branch, Grow can build a static version of the site using the state from master, and commit it to the "build" branch.
 Build branches should only be generated using the "grow build" command, and should never be edited manually.

 This branching model is based on [@nvie's Git branchind model](http://nvie.com/posts/a-successful-git-branching-model/).